MineInAbyss/Chatty/README.md

 It also includes options for MiniMessage support in books and on signs.

-It also includes an "emotefixer" to translate emojis from MC-Chat to Discord.
+It also includes an "emotefixer" to translate emojis from Minecraft Chat to Discord.
 This feature essentially relies on DiscordSRV and is built around BondrewdLikesHisEmotes